dkedar7/fast_dash/README.md

 ---

 Fast Dash is a Python module that makes the development of web applications fast and easy.
-It is built on top of Plotly Dash and can be used to build web interfaces for Machine Learning models or to showcase any proof of concept withoout the hassle of developing UI from scratch.
+It is built on top of Plotly Dash and can be used to build web interfaces for Machine Learning models or to showcase any proof of concept without the hassle of developing UI from scratch.

 ## Simple example